patriciom/covid-cases-alert/README.md

 OVERVIEW
 Generate mobile alerts (SMS or WhatsApp) for the community by specific SF zip code

-THE PROBLEM
+# THE PROBLEM
+{Data sources} overwhelm people' perception of the pandemic

-THE SOLUTION
+# THE SOLUTION

-USAGE
+# USAGE

 LICENSE